 Beyond this, they wanted to make something that’s light and refreshing, low calorie, completely natural with no added preservatives, and (this one’s important for cannabis beverages)—something that doesn’t taste like weed.
-Bonus points for avoiding the ever-present pot leaf in their corporate identity or packaging.
+Bonus points if we could avoid the ever-present pot leaf in their corporate identity or packaging.

-Brand strategy in place, we began to work through how this stuff should look.
+Brand strategy in place, we began to work through how this should all look.